-After a review of information on (i) protein structure, folding and structure-function relations, (ii) the principles of enzyme catalysis and kinetic tools to study enzyme catalytic properties; (iii) techniques and strategies for the overexpression, purification and modification of molecular targets, especially proteins and enzymes, the course, which will be largely based on the discussion of articles from specialized journals, will cover:
+The lectures will first review information on: (i) protein structure, folding and structure-function relations, (ii) the principles of enzyme catalysis and kinetic tools to study enzyme catalytic properties; (iii) spectroscopic techniques for the study of proteins and their function; (iv) techniques and strategies for the overexpression, purification and modification of molecular targets, especially proteins and enzymes.

 - protein engineering goals and strategies